Westinghouse J46: Design and development

 The engine's 12-stage compressor was driven by two turbine stages on a single shaft.
 Early development engines included a simple "eyelid" afterburner, actuated by control rods that ran the length of the engine.
 By the time the engine reached production, the rear nozzle had an iris-type "petal" design.
 The same long control rods now pushed or pulled a ring that ran on rollers, which in turn opened or closed the iris.
 The original design, using an electronic control system, would have allowed continuous adjustment of afterburner thrust from minimum to maximum.
 This was abandoned when the electronic control could not be made acceptably reliable; the final afterburner was an "ON/OFF" unit.

 Variants

+Thrust given in foot-pounds (lbf) and kilonewtons (kN).